 Once the house has been condemned, the premises must be vacated and secured.
 Often local governments are hesitant to step in and use public funds to demolish private property.
 This is why it’s important for owners to take responsibility for a demolition whenever possible.

 The reasons to condemn and/or demolish a house fall into three categories:

 Trauma caused by a fire or an extreme weather event, like a hurricane or snow storm, can often lead to a house being condemned if its structural integrity has been compromised.
 Likewise, severe flooding can make repair or proper cleaning impossible and thus warrant a demolition.

-New buildings are rarely condemned, but often old buildings that were improperly constructed do not stand the test of time.
+It’s rare to condemn new buildings.
+Often old buildings that were improperly constructed do not stand the test of time.
 In some cases, a building may have materials that have since been banned.
-In others, it may become apparent that the original construction team did not use the proper materials, which compromised structurally important parts of the house, like the foundation, pylons, support beams, or rafters.
+In others, it may become apparent that the original construction team did not use the proper materials.
+This could have compromised structurally important parts of the house, like the foundation, pylons, support beams, or rafters.

 Crowded or old buildings are particularly prone to contamination or various infestations.
 This could create a serious enough health hazard for a public health official to condemn a house.
 For example:

 - Black mold warrants condemnation because it causes respiratory and other health problems.